Skip to navigation Skip to content Skip to subnav

 (i) Other postsecondary courses.
 Nothing in this section shall be construed to limit a school district’s authority to award credit toward graduation requirements to a student who receives prior approval from the school and successfully completes a course offered by an accredited postsecondary institution that was not paid for by the district pursuant to this section.
 The school district shall determine the number and nature of credits it will award to the student for successful completion of the course, including whether the course will satisfy one or more graduation requirements, and shall inform the student prior to enrollment.
 Credits awarded shall be based on performance and not solely on Carnegie units; provided, however, that unless the school district determines otherwise, a three-credit postsecondary course shall be presumed to equal one-half of a Carnegie unit.
 A school district shall not withhold approval or credit without reasonable justification.
 A student may request that the superintendent review the district’s determination regarding course approval or credits.
 The superintendent’s decision shall be final.

 (j) Reports.
 Notwithstanding 2 V.S.A. § 20(d), the Secretary shall report to the House and Senate Committees on Education annually in January regarding the Dual Enrollment Program, including data relating to student demographics, levels of participation, marketing, and program success.
-(Added 2013, No. 77, § 1; amended 2015, No. 58, § E.504.1.)
+(Added 2013, No. 77, § 1; amended 2015, No. 58, § E.504.1; 2023, No. 113 (Adj.
+Sess.), § E.504.5, eff.
+July 1, 2024.)

-(b) The Secretary shall maintain a General Educational Development (GED) Program, which it shall administer jointly with the GED testing service and approved local testing centers and through which an adult individual who is at least 16 years of age and who is not enrolled in secondary school can receive a secondary school equivalency certificate based on successful completion of the GED tests.
+(GED) Program, which the Secretary shall administer jointly with the GED testing service and approved local testing centers and through which a Vermont resident who is at least 16 years of age; who has not received a high school diploma; and who is not enrolled in a public or an approved independent school, a postsecondary institution, or a home study program can receive a secondary school equivalency certificate based on successful completion of the GED tests.

 (c) The Secretary may provide additional programs designed to address the individual needs and circumstances of adult students, particularly students with the lowest levels of literacy skills.
-(Added 2013, No. 77, § 1; amended 2013, No. 77, §§ 6, 7; 2019, No. 131 (Adj.
-Sess.), § 69.)

 • § 946.
 Early college